allison-d/Cluster/README.md

 # ShinyCluster
 ShinyCluster is an R Shiny app that can cluster molecules from a dataset that contains Mass Spec features and generate a dendrogram.
 The molecules do not need to have a known structure to be included in the cluster step.
 ShinyCluster is a visualization tool that can aid in the identification of unknown molecules from those molecules in the dataset that with known structures.
 If abundance fold change values for sample comparisons exist for the dataset, then these abundance values can be displayed alongside the dendrograms as heatmap rings.
 This will allow a user to quickly ascertain whether molecules with similar structures also have similar fold change values.
+The ShinyCluster dendrogram visualizations are similar to that generated using the SCOPE toolbox (Structural-based connectivity and omic phenotype evaluations) [1].
+SCOPE clusters lipid molecules using simplified molecular-input line-entry system (SMILES) annotations and the source code is here: https://github.com/BakerLabMS/SCOPE

 ![alt_text](https://github.com/allison-d/Cluster/blob/main/docs/assets/For_github.png)